 Discover the rugged origins of the first capitol of Wisconsin Territory, where legislators built the framework of law and order that evolved into our current state government.

 Now open in Milwaukee's North Shore!
-Rockin' Jump-The Ultimate Trampoline Park includes trampolines, x-beam jousting pit, rock climbing tower, dodge ball arena, basketball dunk lanes, air track mats and a 10,000sq ft area specifically reserved for kids 6 and under only and much more!
-Plus a cafe, free Wi-Fi and private party rooms.
-Offering Rockin' Home Schoolers every Wednesday from noon-2pm for $10 per jumper.
+Includes trampolines, x-beam jousting pit, rock climbing tower, dodge ball arena, basketball dunk lanes, air track mats, and a 10,000sq ft area specifically reserved for kids 6 and under only, and much more!
+Plus a cafe, free Wi-Fi, and private party rooms.

 Spinning Top & Yo-Yo MuseumBurlington